Looking back, around and ahead

 I’m a big fan of the written word.
 I was an early reader, and early into the adult books as well.
 I read Kafka in 7th grade, fer chrissake!
 I still read a lot, now mostly non-fiction and some science fiction.
 My favorite novels run in the cyberpunk genre-Gibson, Rucker, Stephenson, Brunner, Sterling.
 I’d like to write, but don’t have the time to explore that…

 My musical interests have evolved significantly over the years.
 From pop to metal to prog to dance to hiphop back to metal to alternative to electronica, on the mainstream side-but I don’t have a whole lot of interest in mainstream music anymore, except for the stuff I like and find-Colin is out there as well… Beginning in ’84, I began to explore non-western and avant garde musics while taking a class in electronic music.
-Javanese and Balinese gamelan in particular, Philip Glass, Wendy Carlos, Brian Eno, Laurie Anderson-these are a few of the things and artists I’m interested in-I’ve seen Glass and Anderson several times, Ravi Shankar, the Mevlevi Dervishes, the aborigines, etc.-I was a big subscriber to UCLA Live.
+Javanese and Balinese gamelan in particular, ambient, Philip Glass, Wendy Carlos, Brian Eno, Laurie Anderson-these are a few of the things and artists I’m interested in-I’ve seen Glass and Anderson several times, Ravi Shankar, the Mevlevi Dervishes, the aborigines, etc.-I was a big subscriber to UCLA Live.
 I also like North Indian classical music, natural sounds, noise, Peter Gabriel’s non-commercial work.

 I worked part-time in a recording studio for a while and did sound for the Laguna Beach church, as well as the Laguna Community Concert Band.
 I have musical ideas, but no time to work on them.
 I set everything up and recorded a piece for a film I did on the 2004 Seal Beach Kite Festival.
 More ideas have come, but again, no time.
 I set up the studio in the garage and then the family room of our last house-everything is on the computer and I’ve tracked one thing.
 I had to pack it all away when we moved and got rid of some stuff.
 I got a new handheld sequencer (Yamaha QY-100) and did a piece to learn it.
 I picked up a Pod-which has everything I need for guitar and a mic pre.
 I’m contemplating getting a Helix instead-seems to have better modeling tech… I play around on iPhone apps, and want to do more computer music stuff, but…here’s a thing I did 2 years ago on the iPhone-beTTa real.

 I like fine art, especially impressionism and early 20th century abstraction (fine graffiti too).
 I have an ex who’s an artist, and I like her stuff.
 I appreciate dance, classical music and theater, but don’t really like but a small sliver of it.
-I like odd non plot driven films-Baraka & Samsara, Koyyanisqatsi and the like, though I do like 2001, Blade Runner, the first Matrix and Blue Velvet.
+I like odd non plot driven films-Baraka & Samsara, Koyyanisqatsi and the like, though I do like 2001, Blade Runner, the first Matrix, Pulp Fiction, Fifth Element, and Blue Velvet.
 I watch too much TV, and I like animation-I’d loooove to work for Pixar!-got an in?
 Colin has gotten into manga, and I’ve followed him a little-I read Akira and Fullmetal Alchemist.

 I’ve always been interested in math and science.
 I wanted to be an engineer, then an astronaut.
 I clearly remember the Apollo 11 mission-did a scrapbook.
 Now I’m into particle and theoretical physics and cosmology-the smallest and biggest scales in the universe.
 I also like set theory, infinity, topology and some of biophysics and evolutionary theory.
 Lately I’ve been getting into sociology and behaviorism.
 I have some theories about how to represent personality traits and societal traits using multi-dimensional grouping and statistics.
 I read a lot about this kind of stuff too-Wikipedia is a really good resource.